 1.2.
-Communication Of Responsibilities
+Communication of Responsibilities

-The Principal will ensure that staff (teachers, youth support worker, teachers aide, external providers/ tutors and any ongoing volunteers) are reminded of their responsibilities under this policy and associated procedures through the following avenues:
+The Principal will ensure that staff (teachers, Student Wellbeing Officer, SLSO, external providers/ tutors and any ongoing volunteers) are reminded of their responsibilities under this policy and associated procedures through the following avenues:

 - Induction and orientation process conducted by the Principal which includes the reading, discussion and signing of the Code of Conduct document (Policy 2.3.1).
 This is to be undertaken before commencement of employment. - Regular supervision and mandatory weekly team meetings facilitated by the Principal.
 At each meeting staff are reminded to observe and report to the Principal any child protection concerns. - Annual participation in the Association of Independent Schools (AIS) "Obligations in identifying and responding to children and young people at risk." online workshop.
-Completion by all staff is mandatory and will be need to be completed in Term 1, week 1.
-A print out of the transcript/ certificate is to be provided to SRC administration staff whom will scan a copy to the Principal and will file in personnel files located in SRC administration office.
+Completion by all staff and ongoing volunteers is mandatory and will need to be completed by the end Term 1.
+A copy of the transcript/ certificate is to be provided to SRC administration staff whom will scan a copy to the Principal and will file in personnel files located in SRC administration office.
 The principal is to ensure that all staff have undertaken this training.
-Therefore, if a new staff member commences any other time following the undertaking of the training, this is required to be undertaken before commencement of employment via the induction process. - The Principal is to annually (week 1, term 1) discuss and provide face to face training on the "Protection and Support of children and young people" policy.
-The principal is to ensure that all staff have undertaken this training.
+Therefore, if a new staff member or ongoing volunteer commences any other time following the undertaking of the training, this is required to be undertaken before commencement of employment via the induction process. - The Principal is to annually (term 1, week 1) discuss and provide face to face training on all aspects of the "Protection and Support of children and young people" policy.
+The Principal is to ensure that all staff have undertaken this training.
 If a new staff member commences at any other time following the undertaking of the training, this is required to be undertaken before commencement of employment via the induction process.
 If an existing staff member is away when annual training has taken place, they are required to undertake this training at the earliest possible time with the Principal and at the latest, by the end of term 1, week 2.
 Following this annual training, all staff must sign a declaration (see end of this document) that they have undertaken the training and understand the implications of the policy.
 SRC Administration staff will scan a copy of these declarations to the Principal and will also file in personnel files located in the SRC administration office.
 All staff are to ensure that they have an up to date WWCC clearance (refer to Part C in this document) and that SRC administration staff ensure the WWCC register (2.4.1) and personnel files hold this information.